 CUW's Medical Assistant Certificate program is providing the help for those who want to help others.

 As America’s population continues to grow and people are living longer, the increased demand for care for our growing and aging population is also on the rise.
-The need for professionals in the medical field continues to escalate.
-One in-demand, popular Concordia University Wisconsin program available to our adult-aged learners is the Medical Assistant Certificate program.
+The need for professionals, such as medical assistants, in healthcare continues to escalate.
+Concordia University offers the Medical Assistant Certificate program.
+This program is available to our adult learners.

-Those who pursue the Medical Assistant Certificate program haven’t always worked in the medical field previously.
-In fact, 85 percent of students joining the MA program are looking for a new career path!
+Students who pursue the Medical Assistant Certificate program haven’t always worked in the medical field previously.
+In fact, 85 percent of students joining the Medical Assistant program are looking for a new career path!
 With a passion to help others, Medical Assistant students and graduates are dedicated servant leaders with an inherent passion to help others.

 - Recording patients’ medical history, vital statistics, and test results in the patients’ medical records.